 When I first saw the Crested Senecio Vitalis, or mermaid tail succulent, I did not believe it was a succulent.
 I remember the shop owner trying to explain to me that this is a succulent and that it is native to the eastern cape of South Africa.
 Succulent or not, I liked the plant the first time I saw it.
 So I bought it, and my research revealed that it is a difficult plant to find.

-With low water and maintenance requirements, the plant is super simple to take care of. mermaid tail likes to grow in well-drained, sandy soil and soil under the sun or light shade.
-And as well as, it is highly drought-resistant.
-Long dry cycles would then endure, which makes it the perfect match for the forgetful caretaker.
+With low water and maintenance requirements, the plant is super simple to take care of.
+Not only that, mermaid tails like to grow in well-drained, sandy soil and in soil under the sun or in light shade.
+It is also highly drought-resistant, which makes it ideal for the forgetful caretaker.

 How do I identify a Mermaid tail?